Things to Know How Can A Business Plan Impress The Investor?

 - Positivity in Social Media Interactions: Investors can gauge your business valuation based on your social media presence.
 Being present on social media sites like Facebook, Twitter, and Instagram allows a business to demonstrate that it is engaged, active, and customer-focused.
 Social networking is simply required for many business-to-consumer businesses.

 - Customers want to believe that businesses are somewhat approachable on social media.
-Social networking is a great platform for spreading good press about your business, client endorsements, and announcements.
+Social networking is great for spreading good press about your business, client endorsements, and announcements.
 Investors will be drawn to your company because of the positive aura that all these factors together will provide it.

 Companies need to have a procedure in place for dealing with complaints and critical remarks because they have no control over what people say about them on social media.